We have audited energy consumption of all servers in our data center. And the result? You will be pleasantly surprised

 The audit results

-From more than 2000 servers in our data centre, less than a tenth actually consume more than 150W.
+From more than 2000 servers in our data center, less than a tenth actually consume more than 150W.
 For the other 10% of internal and client technologies, we found average real power consumption between 100 and 150W.
 More than a third of servers were represented in the 50 to 100W category, specifically 37.33%.
 The most represented category was the group of servers with an average power consumption up to 50W, 43.32% in the data center.

 What to take away from the results?